AdaCore/training_material/courses/fundamentals_of_ada/276_type_contracts/02-type_invariants.rst

     .. container:: animate

-       Type Invariants are only evaluated on entry into and exit from externally visible subprograms.
-So :ada:`Check_Threshold` is called when entering and exiting :ada:`Increment` - not :ada:`Increment_Helper`, even though a new instance of :ada:`Counter_T` is created
+       Type Invariants are only evaluated on entry into/exit from externally visible subprograms.
+So :ada:`Check_Threshold` is called when entering/exiting :ada:`Increment` - not :ada:`Increment_Helper`